 The Latest and Greatest

-As of writing, the latest version of SQL Server Management Studio is 17.9.
+As of November 5, 2019, the latest official version of SQL Server Management Studio is 18.4.
 The latest version will always be available at the Download SQL Server Management Studio page.

-The version 17 releases are the first SSMS products to be based off of Visual Studio 2015, which bring a modernized user interface and icon set, much more stability, and faster startup times.
+Starting with version 17, SSMS releases are the first SSMS products to be based off of Visual Studio 2015+, which bring a modernized user interface and icon set, much more stability, and faster startup times.
 Version 18 iterates off of this and is based on the Visual Studio 2017 shell.

 Left: Management Studio 17, Right: Management Studio 16